daniloisr/gridlock/doc/rotation_with_pivot.md

 ## Rotations

-Each piece have 4 valids rotations, and each rotation have a pivot that is used to try filling the rotated piece in the board.
+Each piece have 4 valid rotations, and each rotation have a pivot that is used to try filling the rotated piece in the board.